 26 Attachment T – Cost Allocation Methodology for Schedule 1 Bid Production Guarantees for Additional Generating Units Committed to Meet Forecast Load

-The Day-Ahead commitment of generating units includes sufficient Generators and/or Interruptible Load to provide for the safe and reliable operation of the NYS Power System.
-In cases in which the sum of all Bilateral Schedules, excluding schedules of Bilateral Transactions with Trading Hubs as their POWs, and all Day-Ahead purchases and sales of energy within the NYCA is less than the ISO’s Day-Ahead forecast of Load, the ISO will commit Resources in addition to the reserves it normally maintains to enable it to respond to contingencies.
-Payments for Bid Production Guarantees (BPCG) made to such additional Resources are to be recovered under Schedule 1.
-These “BPCG to Additional Resources” shall be allocated to Transmission Customers, to the extent they are not acting as Suppliers, pursuant to the methodology set forth below, on the basis of their Real-Time energy purchases in their Load Zones or Composite Load Zones (see below).
-By design, when the NYISO forecast load exceeds actual load, the methodology below will only be used to allocate part of the BPCG to Additional Resources.
-Any residual shall be allocated to Transmission Customers according to the provisions of Schedule 1, Section 6.1.2.2.4.2.
+The Day-Ahead commitment of generating units includes sufficient Resources to provide for the safe and reliable operation of the NYS Power System.
+In cases in which the sum of all Day-Ahead Bilateral Schedules,and all Day-Ahead purchases of energy to serve Load within the NYCA is less than the ISO’s Day-Ahead forecast of Load, the ISO may commit Resources in addition to the reserves it normally maintains (“Additional Resources”).
+Payments for Bid Production Cost guarantees (“BPCG”) made to such Additional Resources are to be allocated pursuant to the methodology set forth below and recovered under Rate Schedule 1 of the OATT.
+Any BPCG payments made to Additional Resources that are not allocated pursuant to this methodology shall be allocated to Transmission Customers according to the provisions of Section 6.1.7.2, of Rate Schedule 1 of the OATT

+For purposes of this Attachment T, “Eligible Transmission Customers” are Transmission Customers that are scheduled to sell Energy at a Load bus specified for Virtual Transactions in the Day-Ahead Market and Transmission Customers purchasing Energy to serve load in the real-time market at a Load bus that is not a Load bus specified for Virtual Transactions and not a Proxy Generator Bus.
+Load Zones and composite Load Zones used in the allocation of Bid Production Cost guarantee payments made to Additional Resources are initially set as: (i) Load Zones A-E, (ii) Load Zones F-I, (iii) Load Zone J, and (iv) Load Zone K and may be adjusted by the ISO to reflect the most frequently constrained transmission interfaces in the NYCA.

-More specifically, BPCG to Additional Resources shall be allocated to each Transmission Customer, to the extent that Transmission Customer is not acting as a Supplier as follows:
+BPCG payments made to Additional Resources shall be allocated to each Eligible Transmission Customer as follows:

 Where: